Summer wouldn't sound the same without songwriter Ray Whitley

 In an interview a couple of years ago, Whitley remembered, "I was sitting in his [Lowery's] office and The Tams walked up to me and asked if I had any songs.
 I took them down to the boiler room and sang for them 'What Kind of Fool Do You Think I Am?'
 I guess they liked it."

 At the time of the interview, Whitley said he had lost most of his hearing and was "almost" free from his struggle with alcohol.
-He died May 5 in Gainesville, Ga. where he had lived, for a time, in a homeless shelter called the Good News at Noon.
+He died May 5, 2013, in Gainesville, Georgia where he had lived, for a time, in a homeless shelter called the Good News at Noon.

 By the way, two spin-off groups from the original Tams — known for the tam toppers they always wore — are still touring.
 No doubt they’ll be singing the Whitley hits with an extra sweet sound.

-Written by Susan Soper.
-Soper is the author of ObitKit™, A Guide to Celebrating Your Life.
+Susan Soper is the author of ObitKit™, A Guide to Celebrating Your Life.
 A lifelong journalist, she has been a reporter with Newsday, writer for CNN, and Features Editor at the Atlanta Journal-Constitution, where she launched a series called "Living with Grief."